Current COLA

 How the Current COLA Was Determined

-At its February 7, 2024 meeting, LACERA’s Board of Retirement approved a 3.5 percent 2024 cost-of-living adjustment (COLA) increase, exceeding the maximum allowed for retirees and eligible payees for all plans.
-(All plans will receive the maximum allowed annual increase, and the excess percentage will be added to the COLA Accumulation, as summarized below.)
+At its February 5, 2025 meeting, LACERA’s Board of Retirement approved a 3.5 percent 2025 cost-of-living adjustment (COLA) award, which exceeds the maximum allowed for retirees and eligible payees for all plans.
+(All plans will receive the maximum allowed annual increase, and the excess CPI percentage will be added to the COLA Accumulation, as summarized below.)

-This year’s COLA is based on the cost-of-living increase from December 2022 to December 2023, as reflected in the Bureau of Labor Statistics Consumer Price Index (CPI) for all urban consumers in the Los Angeles–Long Beach–Anaheim metro area.
-The calendar year-to-date CPI change is 3.5 percent.
-In determining the applied COLA, the amount is rounded to the nearest one-half percent, as prescribed by law, resulting in a 3.5 percent increase.
+The 2025 COLA is based on the cost-of-living increase from December 2023 to December 2024, as reflected in the Bureau of Labor Statistics Consumer Price Index (CPI) for all urban consumers in the Los Angeles–Long Beach–Anaheim metro area.
+The calendar year-to-date CPI change is 3.4 percent.
+In determining the applied COLA award, the amount is rounded to the nearest one-half percent, as prescribed by law, resulting in a 3.5 percent increase.

 COLA Accumulation